clone45/voxglitch/docs/digital-sequencer.md

 ### Selecting which sequence to edit

 There are 6 sequences in Digital Sequencer.
 To select which sequence to edit, click on one of the 6 green LED buttons.
+You may also use the number keys 1-6 while hovering your mouse over the module to select the active sequencer.

+### Setting the sequence length

-Each sequence has variable length controlled by the LEN input, which ranges from 1 to 32.
+Each sequence has variable length controlled by the corresponding LEN knob, which ranges from 1 to 32.
+Another way to set the sequence length is to hold the CTRL key while dragging the mouse left and right in the voltage sequencer display.

 ### The Mouse Interface